Diphtheria is caused by a bacterial infection that is now rare in countries where immunization is widespread.

 Some types of Corynebacterium diphtheriae release a potent toxin, which can damage the heart, kidneys, and nervous system.

 A milder form of diphtheria affects only the skin and occurs mainly in adults.
-This form is more common among people with poor hygiene (for example, homeless people).
+This form is more common among people with poor hygiene (for example, people who are homeless).
 It spreads through contact with infected skin sores.

 Symptoms of Diphtheria

 A pseudomembrane forms near the tonsils or other parts of the throat.
-This membrane is a tough, gray sheet of material made by the bacteria.
+This membrane is a tough, gray sheet of material made by the bacteria that coats a surface, in this case, the throat.
 It is composed of dead white blood cells, bacteria, and other substances.
 The pseudomembrane narrows the airway.
 The roof of the mouth may be paralyzed.
 When inhaling, the pseudomembrane may cause people to make a noisy gasping sound.
 Also, the pseudomembrane may extend into the windpipe or airway or suddenly become detached and block the airway completely.
 As a result, people may be unable to breathe.

 The toxin produced by certain types of diphtheria bacteria sometimes affects certain nerves, particularly those to the muscles of the face, throat, arms, and legs, causing symptoms such as difficulty swallowing or moving the eyes, arms, or legs.
 The diaphragm (the most important muscle used for inhaling) may become paralyzed, sometimes causing respiratory failure Respiratory Failure Respiratory failure is a condition in which the level of oxygen in the blood becomes dangerously low or the level of carbon dioxide in the blood becomes dangerously high.
 Conditions that block... read more .
 These symptoms take weeks to resolve.
 Toxin effects on nerves can result in rapid heart rate, an abnormal heart rhythm, and low blood pressure.
 The bacterial toxin may also cause inflammation of the heart muscle (myocarditis Myocarditis Myocarditis is inflammation of the muscle tissue of the heart (myocardium) that causes tissue death.
 Myocarditis may be caused by many disorders, including infection, toxins and drugs that affect... read more ), sometimes leading to abnormal heart rhythms, heart failure, and death.